Jost Van Dyke: Demographics and tourism

 As at the 2010 Census, the population of Jost Van Dyke was 298.
 The population has grown strongly in recent decades, in line with the population of the Virgin Islands.
 Its recorded population in 1991 was 140.
 The island has a young population with nearly one-half (46%) of residents under the age of 35 and almost 70% under the age of 50.

 Jost Van Dyke receives numerous visitors.
 The island is accessible by private boats and ferry service from Tortola, Saint Thomas, and Saint John.

 The most frequent destination is Great Harbour (or Belle Vue).
 The beach strip around the harbour is lined with small bars and restaurants.

 Great Harbour is one of the busiest ports in the BVI: in 2008, nearly 7,000 boats cleared through the island's port.
 Today, tourism, and particularly yachting tourism is the mainstay of the economy.

 White Bay is lined with beach bars and is a very popular stop for yachts and boaters from Tortola, St. Thomas and St. John.
 Group tours from the USVI and even small cruise ships are also frequent visitors.

 A dock is available for day boaters.
 Nearby, a natural rock formation called the Bubbly Pool is a popular attraction.
 It gets its name from the bubbles that form in the water when waves crash against the rocks.

 The country music video for Kenny Chesney's 2002 recording "No Shoes, No Shirt, No Problems" was filmed on and around Jost Van Dyke.
 Chesney also references Jost Van Dyke in his songs "Somewhere in The Sun" from his album Be as You Are (Songs from an Old Blue Chair) and "It's That Time of Day" from his album "Life on a Rock".

+In 1993, Supermodel Kate Moss filmed her infamous “Obsession” campaign for Calvin Klein on the island, photographed by her then boyfriend, Mario Sorrenti.